15 Birds With Weird Names and Their Pictures

 They have proven to be rather easy to catch and band because they tend to come out, tell you off, and then sit there.

-Since it appears to cross-breed with other varieties of scrubwren occasionally, numerous ornithologists have over the years snatched a handful and endeavored to designate the small critter to be this bird or that bird, prompting much controversy.
+Since it occasionally crosses-breeds with other varieties of scrubwren, numerous ornithologists have over the years snatched a handful and endeavored to designate the small critter as this bird or that bird, prompting much controversy.

-Regretfully, it has been unable to determine the true author of the ideal name that would put an end to all disputes.
+Regretfully, it has been unable to determine the true author of the ideal name that would end all disputes.

 Leave a Reply